 In our research on performance and learning, we asked our Leaders in Learning community to share their insights on how to build ownership – see their top tips infographic.
 Their top three were:

-- Link goals to role needs and performance discussions.
+- Link goals to the needs of the role and performance discussions.

-- Goal setting and monitoring should be an integral part of 1 to 1 meetings
+- Goal setting and monitoring should be an integral part of one-to-one meetings

 - Make goals objective not subjective.

 Approaches to learning and development evaluation involve the formal or informal assessment of the impact and effectiveness of any training and learning provision.
 In most organisations there’s a focus on the reaction to the event (the input, for example the quality of course content and presentation).
-It’s harder to monitor impact (the outcomes, for example improved skills/qualifications or enhanced productivity/profitability).
+It is harder to monitor learning in the flow of work in the same way.
+A better approach maybe to use data and insights through a case study method (for example identifying improved skills/knowledge or enhanced productivity/profitability).

 Books and reports